ovh/docs/pages/account/customer/ovhcloud-account-connect-saml-adfs/guide.en-asia.md

 ---
-title: Enabling SSO connections with your OVHcloud account
+title: Enabling Active Directory Federation Services (AD FS) SSO connections with your OVHcloud account
-slug: connect-saml-sso
+slug: connect-saml-sso-adfs
-excerpt: "Find out how to link your ADFS to your OVHcloud account using SAML 2.0"
+excerpt: "Find out how to link your Active Directory Federation Services (AD FS) to your OVHcloud account using SAML 2.0"
 section: 'Advanced use'
 order: 02
 updated: 2022-10-13
 ---

-**Last updated 13th October 2022**
+**Last updated 6th April 2023**

 ## Objective

 You can use **single sign-on** (SSO) to connect to your OVHcloud account.
-To enable these connections, your account and your Active Directory Federation Services (ADFS) have to be configured using Security Assertion Markup Language (SAML) authentications.
+To enable these connections, your account and your Active Directory Federation Services (AD FS) have to be configured using Security Assertion Markup Language (SAML) authentications.

 **This guide explains how to link your OVHcloud account to an external Active Directory.**

 ## Requirements

-- Active Directory Federation Services (ADFS) running on your server
+- Active Directory Federation Services (AD FS) running on your server
 - An [OVHcloud account](https://docs.ovh.com/asia/en/customer/create-ovhcloud-account/)
 - Access to the [OVHcloud Control Panel](https://ca.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com/asia/&ovhSubsidiary=asia)